ajh123/CraftyFSD/README.md

   Simulates authentic pilot-to-pilot and pilot-to-ATC interactions using standard flight sim protocols.

 - **Weather-Aware Integration**
-  Integrates with Minecraft’s existing weather system, allowing ATC and pilot interactions to reflect current in-game conditions such as rain or fog.
+  Reflects Minecraft’s in-game weather (e.g., rain, fog) in ATC and pilot communications for enhanced realism.

 - **Multiplayer Support**
-  Allows multiple pilots to fly in the same Minecraft world with centralized ATC coordination.
+  Enables multiple pilots to fly together in the same world, with ATC managing communication and coordination.

 - **No External Dependencies**
-  Unlike traditional FSDs, Crafty FSD runs entirely within Minecraft.
-No additional software or plugins are required outside the game.
+  Unlike traditional FSDs, Crafty FSD runs entirely within Minecraft—no separate software or plugins required.

+- **Designed for Fabric**
+  Developed specifically for the Fabric modding platform, ensuring compatibility with a wide range of Fabric mods.

+- **Sinytra Connector Compatible**
+  Fully compatible with Sinytra Connector, allowing integration with NeoForge-based mods.

 ## License

 Copyright (c) 2025 ajh123

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify
+it under the terms of the GNU General Public License as published by
+the Free Software Foundation, either version 3 of the License, or
+(at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+This program is distributed in the hope that it will be useful,
+but WITHOUT ANY WARRANTY; without even the implied warranty of
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>
+You should have received a copy of the GNU General Public License
+along with this program.
+If not, see <http://www.gnu.org/licenses/>.